Aidan-Wallace/kubernetes-dashboard-token-api/readme.md

 | KUBECTL_CMD              | Command to run kubectl                           | string | true     |         |
 | KUBERNETES_DASHBOARD_URL | Url to the kubernetes dashboard used to redirect | string | true     |         |

+## TODO

+- Create query param to skip redirecting after visiting the web ui and automatically copying the token
+- Take `KUBECTL_CMD` and `KUBERNETES_DASHBOARD_URL` as build args in the Dockerfile
+- Linting action
+- Use distroless container